wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 learning curve and the unknown.
 Sucking as the name implies sucks.

 In contrast, we could just settle into a routine and not break the mold.
 Avoid all the pain.
-But if you think about what future-you would want, wouldn't he or she have wanted to have learned that new skill?
+But if you think about future-you's desires, wouldn't he or she have wanted to have learned that new skill?
 To have tried that thing they hadn't before?
 Would future-you have thought "if only I didn't try that", or is it more likely they'd think "if only I did".

-Unfortunately, wanting something enough doesn't make it happen.
-Present-you has to take action towards making it happen, even if it's unpleasant at the beginning.
-So next time you ponder about a decision, I say screw the path of least resistance.
-Take the path of least regret.
+Unfortunately, _wanting_ something enough doesn't make it happen.
+Present-you has to _take action_ towards that, even if it's unpleasant at the beginning.
+So next time you're considering your options, I say screw the path of least resistance. __Take the path of least regret.__